-Because of high efficiency Mosfets and 16bit, 4.9MHZ microprocessor and heavy transformers, it outputs PURE SINE WAVE AC with an average THD of 15% (min 5%, max 25%) depending of load connected and the battery voltage.

-The peak efficiency of the Global LF series is 88%.
+Because of high efficiency MOSFETs and the heavy transformers, it outputs PURE SINE WAVE AC with an average THD of 10% (min 3%, max 20% under full linear loads) depending on load connected and battery voltage.
+The peak DC to AC conversion efficiency of the Global LF series is >88%.